(A resource guide for parents whose children are detained at the San Francisco Juvenile Hall)

 The following will be grounds for refusal of visitation privileges:

 - If a visitor appears to be intoxicated or under the influence of any illegal substance

 - Possession of alcohol, narcotics, or any illegal weapons

-- Behavior/Attitude is deemed to be a threat to the safety environment of the staff and the children in the facility
+- Behavior/Attitude is deemed to be a threat to the safe environment of the staff and the children in the facility

 Visitors may bring snacks on "Saturday" visits only.
-Only grocery store food items in sealed packages are allowed to be brought to your child and these include the following: cookies, cheese, crackers, candies, chips and other varieties of these items.
+Only grocery store food items in sealed packages are allowed to be brought to your child, and these include the following: cookies, cheese, crackers, candies, chips, and other varieties of these items.
 Soft drinks are allowed if they are packaged in plastic or cardboard containers.
-These snack items that are brought on Saturdays will also be consumed entirely during the visit.
+These snack items that are brought on Saturdays will be consumed entirely during the visit.

 The following items are not allowed to be brought to your child when visiting:

 - Cigarettes or any form of tobacco

 - Food: Fruit, chewing gum, ice cream, milkshakes, soft drinks in cans or glass bottler, hot, cooked or any prepared food items